 Iranian security forces—especially the Basij, a volunteer paramilitary organization subordinate to the Islamic Revolutionary Guard Corps (IRGC)—have been accused of “committing numerous human rights abuses, including acts of violence against protesters and participants in public demonstrations,” according to the State Department.

-As protests gripped Iran in November of 2019, Iranian Supreme Leader Ali Khamenei reportedly said at a gathering of top regime officials—including President Hassan Rouhani, a purported moderate—“Do whatever it takes to end [the unrest].
+As protests gripped Iran in November of 2019, Iranian Supreme Leader Ali Khamenei reportedly said at a gathering of top regime officials—including then-President Hassan Rouhani, a purported moderate—“Do whatever it takes to end [the unrest].
 You have my order.”
 He also told the officials that he would hold them accountable for any consequences if they did not stop the demonstrations.
 According to a Reuters report from December 23, 2019, about 1,500 people had been killed.

 In the Khuzestan province’s Mahshahr county in late 2019, for example, the IRGC allegedly shot at protesters without prior warning.
 When demonstrators ran away, the IRGC followed them to marshlands nearby, encircled them, and machine-gunned them, killing at least 100.

 In January of 2020, widespread protests broke out again after the government accidentally shot down a civilian airliner—killing all 176 onboard, including over 60 Iranians—and initially denied responsibility, ascribing the crash to a mechanical error.
-The authorities—including police special forces, the IRGC’s Basij volunteer militia, and officers in plain clothes, fired on demonstrators with live ammunition, rubber bullets, and airgun pointed pellets; deployed tear gas and pepper spray against them; and punched and kicked them, as well as beating them with batons.
+The authorities—including police special forces, the IRGC’s Basij volunteer militia, and officers in plain clothes, fired on demonstrators with live ammunition, rubber bullets, and airgun-pointed pellets; deployed tear gas and pepper spray against them; and punched and kicked them, as well as beating them with batons.
 Amnesty International reported that they had received and verified videos of women lying on the ground, covered with blood from beatings or bullet wounds.
-Frequently, injured protesters did not go to hospitals because Iranian security forces were deployed there to make arrests.
+Frequently, injured protesters did not go to hospitals because Iranian security forces were deployed to make arrests.

 A man from the city of Shiraz reported that when he went to a solidarity vigil for the plane crash victims, he witnessed the heavy deployment of security forces, who established a “terrifying and intimidating atmosphere to frighten people away.”
 He added, “They were swearing at and beating everyone with batons all over their bodies, it didn’t matter if they were just passing by.
 It didn’t make any difference to them if they beat young or old, man or woman.”